qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/supported_data.rst

 This section describes how to visualize and set raster layer properties.
-|qg| uses the :index:`GDAL` library to read and write raster data formats,
-including ArcInfo Binary Grid, ArcInfo ASCII Grid, GeoTIFF, ERDAS IMAGINE, and many more.
-GRASS raster support is supplied by a native |qg| data provider plugin.
-The raster data can also be loaded in read mode from zip and gzip archives into |qg|.
+QGIS uses the :index:`GDAL` library to read and write raster data formats, including ArcInfo Binary Grid, ArcInfo ASCII Grid, GeoTIFF, ERDAS IMAGINE, and many more.
+GRASS raster support is supplied by a native QGIS data provider plugin.
+The raster data can also be loaded in read mode from zip and gzip archives into QGIS.

 As of the date of this document, more than 100 raster formats are supported by the GDAL library (see GDAL-SOFTWARE-SUITE in :ref:`literature_and_web`).
 A complete list is available at http://www.gdal.org/formats_list.html.

 .. note::
-   Not all of the listed formats may work in |qg| for various reasons.
+   Not all of the listed formats may work in QGIS for various reasons.
 For example, some require external commercial libraries, or the GDAL installation of your OS may not have been built to support the format you want to use.
-Only those formats that have been well tested will appear in the list of file types when loading a raster into |qg|.
+Only those formats that have been well tested will appear in the list of file types when loading a raster into QGIS.
 Other untested formats can be loaded by selecting the ``[GDAL] All files (*)`` filter.

 Working with GRASS raster data is described in section :ref:`sec_grass`.